neskoskin/mean-clean/README.md

 # MEAN clean project template

-MEAN project configuration I use for development.
+MEAN (MongoDB, Express, Angular, Node) project configuration I use for development.
 Contains the directory structure and uses Gulp for js and less processing (bundling, ugli/minificaiton) and nodemon for running the express server.

 The project structure in summary: